KalvadTech/flutter-mvvm-actions-arch/README.md

 A Flutter application template using getX for state management with pre defined modules and widgets for authentication, connection, localization and theme.

+See also: docs/architecture/coding_guidelines.md for naming and coding standards used by this template.

 ## Getting Started